English Prawn Toast (1 Piece, Nfs)

 How to consume english prawn toast without glucose spikes

-Reduce the portion size of the prawn toast to lower the overall carbohydrate intake, which in turn can help manage glucose spikes.
+Reduce the portion size of the prawn toast to limit carbohydrate intake and the subsequent glucose spike.

 Stay Hydrated